Guide to Increasing Profits For Your Small Business

-Here's our guide to help small business owners beat the current recession.
+Here's our guide to help small business owners beat the current economic downturn.

-We've put together our small business owners guide of the top 10 things you need to review about your business this year and the people behind the products we recommend you check out to help you.
+We've put together our small business owners guide of the top 10 things you need to review this year and the people behind the products we recommend you check out to help you.

-With tough times here now in the recession and forecast to be with us for some time to come, small business owners should spend time to review all areas of their business.
-Not only to dust down your business and marketing plan but get some basic fundamentals reviewed and look at areas in your business you may have forgotten about or just haven't looked at for a while.
+With a challenging economic climate which is forecast to be with us for some time to come, small business owners should spend the time to review all areas of their business.
+Not only to dust down your business and marketing plan but get some fundamentals examined and look at areas in your business you may have forgotten about or just haven't looked at for a while.

-There are probably expenses in your business that you have on a standing order or direct debit that go out each month... and each month you promise to look at that cost to reduce it... so now is the time to take action!
+There are probably expenses in your business that you have on a standing order or direct debit that go out each month.
+Each month you promise yourself to look at that cost to reduce it but never get around to it.
+So now is the time to take action!

 Here's our top 10 list of things you should look at in your business:

 1) Review Your Business Plan

 The majority of businesses have one.
 The majority of businesses put one together to get bank loans or an overdraft facility.
 But when was the last time you took yours out and looked at how you're achieving and managing your goals?